Are you suffering from a Halloween hangover?

 Hunger and stress are very much related.
 Without adequate rest, your sugar cravings will be more intense and difficult to manage.

 A few symptoms include fatigue, irritability, and headaches.
-A sugar crash can also keep you craving sweet treats due to an increase in Insulin.
+A sugar crash can also keep you craving sweet treats.

-Stay hydrated, choose lower Carbohydrate foods, exercise, and sleep to beat the Halloween Hangover!
+Hydrate, choose low-carb foods, move, and sleep to beat your Halloween hangover!